 Last but not least, Accoya wood is naturally beautiful.
 It is comparable in colour to the original source species, so that you can achieve a natural look in your projects if you wish or it may be easily coated in a wide range of colour finishes.
 The choice is yours.

 Wherever you can imagine wood, imagine Accoya wood…

 Accoya wood inspired OAK architects to design two wooden heavy traffic road bridges for the city of Sneek in the Netherlands.
 Accoya was finger jointed and laminated into large sections measuring 1.08 x 1.4 metres to create these innovative structures, the first of their kind in the world.

 Accoya wood is a brilliant material for windows and doors as it offers improved thermal insulation in comparison with commonly used wood species and is more durable and dimensionally stable than the best tropical hardwoods.
 Coatings last longer and it is perfect for transparent, translucent or opaque coatings … whatever captures your imagination.

 Accoya wood is suitable for cladding, siding and façades where aesthetics, stability, durability and less frequent maintenance are considerations.
 Here it is used to clad a contemporary extension using an inclined open boarding system, finished with an environmentally friendly dark stain.
-This is only possible using a wood as stable and UV resistant as Accoya.
+This is only possible using a wood as stable and durable as Accoya.

 In specifying decking, jetties and pontoons, beauty, strength and all-weather performance are important.
 A dimensionally stable material that will stay flat and has very minimal bow, cup, warp and split and will not be affected by fungi or rot is desirable.
 It is also important that the wood is non-toxic and therefore safe for people and animals.
 Accoya wood meets these requirements.